 Rats have good hearing, so the crinkly sound that the aluminum sheets make when touched will initially scare rats.
 The noise can be high-pitched, sudden, and loud.

-Usually, when a rat first makes contact with aluminum foil, it’ll be startled by the unfamiliar sound, causing it to retreat.
-It’ll later return, attracted by the smell of food, and will nibble at it again.
+Usually, when a rat first makes contact with aluminum foil, it’s startled by the unfamiliar sound, causing it to retreat.
+Later, it’ll return, attracted by the smell of food, and nibble at it again.

 As the rat starts getting used to the sound of aluminum foil, it’ll realize that it poses no threat and stop fleeing.
 At this point, it is likely to chew through it, especially if there’s food hidden inside.